Bayesian experimental design without posterior calculations: an adversarial approach: Intractable Fisher information

-which can easily be estimated unbiasedly by Monte Carlo.
-However, getting unbiased estimators of $\nabla_z \mathcal{K}(\tau,A)$ is more complicated.
+Getting unbiased estimators of $\nabla_z \mathcal{K}(\tau,A)$ is more complicated.
 This is because on taking the gradient of \eqref{eq:K3}, it is generally not possible to exchange the order of gradient and expectation operators, as the distribution for $y$ depends on $\tau$.

-A standard approach is to use the ``reparameterisation trick'' \citep{Rezende:2014}.
-The idea is to express $y$ as a transformation $y(\epsilon, \theta, \tau)$ of a random variable $\epsilon$ with fixed density $p(\epsilon)$.
-Then
+Therefore we use the \emph{pathwise derivative} approach (see \citealp{Mohamed:2020} for a review) based on the following assumption: \begin{enumerate} \item[A6] The observations $y$ can be generated as a transformation $y(\epsilon, \theta, \tau)$ of a random variable $\epsilon$ with fixed density $p(\epsilon)$. \end{enumerate} This gives

 Now it is possible to exchange expectation and differentiation, assuming appropriate regularity conditions (see Appendix \ref{sec:regularity}),